This article was updated on September 1st, 2023

-Is the occiput found in species other than dogs?
+Is it found in species other than dogs?

 Dogs aren’t the only species that have an occiput—it’s a common part of the anatomy of many mammals, including humans.

-While it’s more pronounced on dogs, most mammals have an occiput near the back of their skull that helps facilitate the mobility of their head, neck, and upper cervical spine.
-On humans, the occipital bone is flat, but it serves the same purpose of protection and mobility.
+While it’s more pronounced in dogs, most mammals have an occiput near the back of their skull that helps facilitate the mobility of their head, neck, and upper cervical spine.
+In humans, the occipital bone is flat, but it serves the same purpose of protection and mobility.

 Disclaimer: This website's content is not a substitute for veterinary care.
 Always consult with your veterinarian for healthcare decisions.
 Read More.